wavesplatform/docs.wavesplatform/docs/en/ride/data-types/tuple.md

 # Tuple

-> :warning: Tuples are added in [Standard library](/en/ride/script/standard-library) **version 4** which becomes available after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions” (currently on [Stagenet](/en/blockchain/blockchain-network/) only).
+> :warning: Tuples are added in [Standard library](/en/ride/script/standard-library) **version 4** which becomes available after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

 Tuple is an ordered collection of elements.
 Elements can be of any type.
 The tuple can contain from 2 to 22 elements.